uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/index.md

         <p>
             <br/>
             If you are thinking of changing your career, you’re in good company.
 Every year, many people decide to move from other careers into teaching.
-You can see people who’ve chosen to switch career and make a difference to your people’s lives.
+You can see people who’ve chosen to switch career and make a difference to young people’s lives.
         </p>
     </div>
 </div>